NoMa–Gallaudet U station: Station layout

 NoMa–Gallaudet U is located near the intersection of New York Avenue and Florida Avenue in Northeast Washington.
 The station is within and named for the NoMa neighborhood, which is both residential and commercial.
 The station itself is in a commercial district on Florida Avenue.
 Its design differs from that of previous stations and is indicative of the lessons learned by Metro over its years of operation in several respects.
 Its canopy consists of white-painted, steel plate trusses and glass sheathing rather than concrete.
 Instead of having a single elevator as found at older stations, it contains two.
 This was done so if an elevator breaks down, service is provided to the station without having to offer shuttle service from another station.

-South of the station, Shady Grove bound trains goes underground and remains underground until Grosvenor-Strathmore.
+South of the station, Shady Grove-bound trains go and remain underground until Grosvenor-Strathmore.

 The station also provides ten racks and 28 lockers for bicycle users, carsharing with Zipcar and connections to several Metrobus routes.